I said that someday I would write about my village; well, these are the chronicles of my village.

 There have been many intoxicating beverages that have been loved and feared over the years in my village; from the home brewed matinga, to packed poisons like kantata, kulta special, kairasy, medusa, the dreaded yuris, keroche, santa king, Amarios and many others.
-All known collectively as ‘karikari’.
+All known collectively as ‘karikari‘.
 It’s a rather derogatory term meant to deter would be drinkers from touching the stuff.
 For whatever it’s worth, it deters no one .
-These are drinks I haven’t seen anywhere else.
+These are drinks I haven’t seen anywhere else in Kenya.

 Then there was some very suspect brownish liquid that some Ninja used to brew at his home in a place known as Katiba.
 No one knew what went into it, or how it was brewed.
-He was CIA level secretive with his tech.
+He was CIA-level secretive with his tech.
 He had a very specific house rule; no one was allowed to buy, and consume, more than two standard metal cups at his premises, irrespective of who you were.
 Someone related to me once broke this cardinal rule because he had come across some Nairobi money and he was throwing so he was allowed, very reluctantly, a third cup.
 Needless to say, he came to within an inch of those pearly gates.
 I am sure he caught a fleeting glance of St. Peter.

 Incidentally, this scientist was a teetotaler.
 He never drunk, ever.
-His budding brewing career was put to a grinding halt though by local law enforcement, who thought it would be hilarious to force him to consume half of a 5 litre jerrycan of his own brew before they could arrest him.
+His budding brewing career was put to a grinding halt though by local law enforcement.
+They thought it would be hilarious to force him to consume half of a 5 litre jerrycan of his own brew before they could arrest him.
 They obviously weren’t familiar with the house rules; two standard cups and no more.
 The Ninja came dangerously close to seeing Jesus.
 So close that the cops elected not to arrest him.
-Those who were there swear to this day that He was unconscious for a day and a half.
+Those who were there swear to this day that he was unconscious for a day and a half.
 He never brewed again.

-Today, let me tell you the story of my friend and classmate who goes by the nom de guerre, cuuma, and his brief and disastrous encounter with the legendary ‘Amarios’ beverage.
+Today, let me tell you the story of my friend and classmate who goes by the nom-de-guerre, Cuuma, and his brief and disastrous encounter with the legendary ‘Amarios’ beverage.

 And I use the term beverage here very loosely.
 There was nothing beveragy about Amarios; it was barely palatable and pushed the limits of what could be legally, and factually, described as a consumable beverage.